 Resources Williams College provides

 We all know that when you come to work each day, you don’t stop being a parent.
 Williams offers an array of resources to make that balancing act easier.
 The Williams College Children’s Center offers a range of programs that include infant, toddler, pre-school and after school programming, and school age summer programs.
-The college also has a babysitting coordinator who maintains a listserve of Williams academic year babysitters.
-Web resources for sitters and nannies are also listed at the Area Schools on the Williams College website.
+The Williams Switchboard is our main resource for babysitting asks/offers within the college community.
+Web resources for sitters and nannies are also listed at the Babysitting & Childcare page on the Williams College website.

-Williamstown Youth Center has excellent seasonal sports and after-school programs for K-8 students, too.
+Directly in town, the Williamstown Youth Center offers seasonal sports and after-school programs for K-8 students.

 Taconic Golf Club, at 19 Meacham Street in Williamstown, allows employees of the college to join without paying an initiation fee.
 If you are under 40 new membership opportunities are available.
 See the website for more information about membership categories, fees for spouses and partners (and other family members), and club dues (413) 458-3997.

 Waubeeka Golf Club, located at 137 New Ashford Rd., Williamstown, MA 01267, offers a Williams College discount.

 You can borrow books at Sawyer Library and the Schow Science Library when you present your Williams College ID.
 To use digital research resources via the library (access the interlibrary loan service, the e-books collection, and get remote access to databases) you will need a Williams email.
 Please complete this welcome form if you need this access.(

 - Wellness at Williams has a full listing of wellness classes available to partners at a reasonable cost.
 Please email the instructor prior to joining a class at the beginning of a semester or when you arrive if you would like to join at any time during the semester to ensure there is space in the class.